AKSW/jekyll-rdf/README.md

     {% include simPerson.html person = member%}
   {% endfor %}
 ```
 The example above uses the template `family.html` to render a single page containing every resource whose URI begins with `http://www.ifi.uio.no/INF3580/simpsons#`.
-Jekyll-rdf collects all resources with a fragment indetifier in their URI (from here on called `subResources`) and passes them through `page.sub_rdf` into the templates of its superResource (resources whose URIs are equal to its subResources, but do not contain a fragment identifier).
+Jekyll-rdf collects all resources with a fragment identifier in their URI (from here on called `subResources`) and passes them through `page.sub_rdf` into the templates of its superResource (resources whose URIs are equal to its subResources, but do not contain a fragment identifier).
 To render resources with a fragment identifier without a rendered superResource, set `render_orphaned_uris` to `true`.

 ### Restrict resource selection